-The American’s with Disabilities Act (ADA) was signed into law 30 years ago and prevents discrimination against individuals with disabilities in all areas of public life including jobs, schools, and transportation.
+The Americans with Disabilities Act was signed into law 30 years ago and prevents discrimination against individuals with disabilities in all areas of public life including jobs, schools, and transportation.
 Along with Section 508 of the Rehabilitation Act, the ADA ensures that the rights of individuals with disabilities are protected under the law, including while they are accessing the internet.
 In 2019, there were 2,256 ADA website-accessibility lawsuits filed in federal courts by attorneys representing individuals and classes of people with disabilities.

-How can you know if your website meets the compliance standards set forth by the ADA?
+How can you know if your website meets the compliance standards set forth by the ADA for people with disabilities?
 The United States Government adopted the accessibility standards called the 2010 ADA Standards for Accessible Design.
-This act outlines standards for the accessibility of information technology, the internet.
+This act outlines standards for the accessibility of information technology, including the internet.